beyarkay/masters-thesis/src/02_background.md

 hyperplane that splits the dataset in two, such that 1) the hyperplane maximises the distance to the nearest observation regardless of the class of that observation and 2) all observations from the same class are on the same side of the hyperplane.
-Many classification tasks are not linearly separable, and thus a certain amount of "slack" is often permitted in the mathematical formulation of an SVM which permits some observations to be on the wrong side of the hyperplane.
+Many classification tasks are not linearly separable in this way, and thus a certain amount of "slack" is often permitted in the mathematical formulation of an SVM which permits some observations to be on the wrong side of the hyperplane.
 This is called the "soft margin" formulation for SVMs.
 These misclassified observations incur a penalty, the magnitude of which is controlled by a regularisation hyperparameter often just termed $C$.
 In some cases it is advantageous to use a kernel function to transform the data into a new space and the hyperplane is found in this new space.